XuehaiPan/nvitop/README.md

 This project is inspired by [nvidia-htop](https://github.com/peci1/nvidia-htop) and [nvtop](https://github.com/Syllo/nvtop) for monitoring, and [gpustat](https://github.com/wookayin/gpustat) for application integration.

 [nvidia-htop](https://github.com/peci1/nvidia-htop) is a tool for enriching the output of `nvidia-smi`.
 It uses regular expressions to read the output of `nvidia-smi` from a subprocess, which is inefficient.
 In the meanwhile, there is a powerful interactive GPU monitoring tool called [nvtop](https://github.com/Syllo/nvtop).
 But [nvtop](https://github.com/Syllo/nvtop) is written in *C*, which makes it lack of portability.
 And what is really inconvenient is that you should compile it yourself during the installation.
 Therefore, I made this repo.
 I got a lot help when reading the source code of [ranger](https://github.com/ranger/ranger), the console file manager.
-Some files in this repo are copied and modified from [ranger](https://github.com/ranger/ranger) under the **GPLv3 License**.
+Some files in this repo are modified from [ranger](https://github.com/ranger/ranger) under the **GPLv3 License**.

 If this repo is useful to you, please star ⭐️ it to let more people know 🤗.